KelvinHere/Yoga_Milestone_4/README.md

 ### **Differences - Local and deployed**

-The local database is very simple, with easy to understand data entries, for example, all instructors are named 'instructor_1', 'instructor_2' etc.  Users are complete_user and incomplete_user.
-This allows easy debugging when viewing model information in the console.
+The local database is set up with all passwords as "orange99" if you want to edit any of the entries, the superusers username is 'kelvinhere'.

 The production database is populated with examples of what real user-generated content would look like, complete with instructors, lessons with individual placeholder videos and comments, user requests and review flags.